Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 Clever dripper

-Pros: This cross between a French press and a pourover dripper requires no water-pouring skills and little oversight.
+Pros: This cross between a French press and a pour-over dripper requires no water-pouring skills and little oversight.
 Gives you pinpoint control over brew time and has a convenient stopper that allows coffee to drip straight into your favorite mug.

 Cons: Unless the beans are ground fairly coarsely, the coffee can be overextracted.
 The plastic tends to stain after repeated usage.
 It’s easy to forget about, leading to grounds that steep too long.